fralabi/arancinHaCK-CTF/Forensics/README.md

 $ man exiftool (for other details)
 ```
-binwalk [Tool for searching binary images for embedded files and executable code]
+- binwalk [Tool for searching binary images for embedded files and executable code]
 ```
 $ binwalk [OPTIONS] [FILE1] [FILE2] [FILE3] ...

 $ man binwalk (for other details)
 ```
-dd [Convert and copy a file]
+- dd [Convert and copy a file]
 ```
 $ dd [OPERAND]...
 $ dd OPTION

 $ man dd (for other details)
 ```
+- foremost []